cenon4dno/azCopy-for-MeetingSync/README.md

 - Azure blob storage
 - AzCopy V10
 - AZ CLI 2.22 or latest
+- Bash Shell (if you are running windows 10)

 ## Installation:
 Use the git to clone and pull.